 When a crack develops on a flat wall or ceiling, the repair is rather simple.
-You cover it with a strip of paper tape (if indoors) or mesh tape (indoors or out), skim over it with your putty knife and the appropriate interior or exterior patching compound in three thin coats (each one wider than the last to float it out with the surrounding surface as smoothly as possible) and sand it just enough to remove any edges.
+You cover it with a strip of paper tape (if indoors) or mesh tape (indoors or out), skim over it with your putty knife and the appropriate interior or exterior patching compound in three thin coats (each one wider than the last to float it out with the surrounding surface as smooth as possible) and sand it just enough to remove any edges.

 Smooth plastering like this is easy to achieve with some practice once you've grasped these fundamentals.
 And while you're practicing, there are no errors that can't be easily fixed with either a little more plaster or a little more sanding.
 The most common mistake is in applying the compound too thick.
 This creates excessive sanding and bulgy looking patches.

 But what about the crack on a textured surface?
-Obviously you can't just tape, skim coat and sand it.
-The result would be a long flat patch in the middle of a textured profile (which I've seen far too many homeowners stuck with in my career).
+You can't just tape, skim coat and sand it.
+The result would be a long flat patch in the middle of a textured profile (which I've seen far too many homeowners stuck within my career).
 It stands out like a bad rash and adds insult to injury.
 You can't undo or fix a repair like this.
 The only way to get rid of a bad stucco repair is to remove all the textured material on the entire surface and replace it with new.
 That's a costly venture and can be avoided if the repair was done properly the first time.

 Working with textured materials

 There's often the misconception that one can simply remove the textured coating of masonry or popcorn stucco (or what have you) from around the damaged area to fix the substrate and then replace the textured material on just this spot.
-It sounds reasonable in theory so long as you're using the exact same material as replacement.
+It sounds reasonable in theory so long as you're using the same material as a replacement.
 But in practice, it's almost always impossible.